Hours of work: Minimum 4 hours per month

 Your role will include:

-- Supporting sound strategic financial direction, planning and decision-making
+- Supporting oversight of budgeting, financial planning and long-term sustainability

 Amongst all of that, you’ll be championing our mission to end violence against women and girls, while passionately advocating for our organisation and those we support at every opportunity!

 We’re looking for someone with financial experience, gained either professionally or through voluntary roles (for example, as a Treasurer or finance lead on another Board).
-You’ll be confident offering financial oversight, support and constructive challenge, while working collaboratively with other Board members.
+You’ll be confident in your ability to interpret financial information and provide assurance to fellow Trustees, as well as in offering supportive challenge and independent judgement.
+The Trustee Treasurer will be committed to strong governance, compliance, and risk management, with the ability to work collaboratively with other Board members.

 The Treasurer Trustee must be able to commit to 4 voluntary hours per month.